Screamboat: Plot

-A rescue boat uses a life preserver to pull out Matteo and reunite him with his father, Borough President Molinari.
-Molinari informs Selena and Amber that they are the only known survivors of Willie’s killing spree aboard the ferry.
+Matteo is pulled to safety by a rescue boat and reunites with his father, Molinari, who informs Selena and Amber that they are the only known survivors of Willie's killing spree aboard the ferry.
 Amber convinces Selena that the experience has hardened her as a New Yorker, so Selena decides to remain in the city to pursue her dream of becoming an artist.
-Meanwhile, Willie is seen aboard a trash barge reuniting with his lost love.
+During the credits, Pete is seen radioing for help, implying that he is still alive.

 Cast

 Tyler Posey, Brian Quinn, and Joe DeRosa make cameos.

 Production

 Background

-In an interview at Gizmodos io9, director Steven LaMorte said of himself and co-writer Matthew Garcia-Dunn that a widespread preconceived notion was that they don't like the Disney brand, but he calls himself "a deep-cuts Disney fanboy."
-LaMorte explained that he'd always wanted to be an Imagineer, and he admired Walt Disney as an inventor.
+In an interview at Gizmodos io9, director Steven LaMorte said of himself and co-writer Matthew Garcia-Dunn that a widespread preconceived notion was that they do not like the Disney brand, but he calls himself "a deep-cuts Disney fanboy."
+LaMorte explained that he had always wanted to be an Imagineer, and he admired Walt Disney as an inventor.